marctjones/fosstraining/jupyter.md

 print (adder ([1, 2]))
 ```

-11. computers get mad when you make mistakes, except when they don't
+11. Computers get mad when you make mistakes; except when they don't!
 ```python
 def adder (x):
      for y in x: